Convertible: Detachable hardtop

 Rigid removable hardtops, many of which can be stored in a car's trunk/boot, have been available at least since the 1950s.
 These usually provide greater weatherproofing, soundproofing, and durability compared to fabric-based tops; some are available with integrated rear-window defrosters and windscreens.
 Examples include the Ford Thunderbird (1st-generation and 11th-generation), Mercedes SL (2nd-generation and 3rd-generation), Porsche Boxster, Jeep Wrangler, Ford Mustang Cobra (1995 Only), and Mazda MX-5.

 During the 1950s and 1960s, detachable hard-material roofs were offered for various convertible sports cars and roadsters, including the 1955–1957 Ford Thunderbird and Chevrolet Corvette, as well as the 1963–1971 Mercedes-Benz W113 series of two-seaters.
 Because the convertible top mechanism is itself expensive, the hard roof was customarily offered as an additional, extra-cost option.
 On early Thunderbirds (and Corvettes through 1967), buyers could choose between a detachable hardtop and a folding canvas top at no additional cost, but paid extra for both.

 The metal-framed "Carson top" was a popular addition for the 1930s Ford convertibles or roadsters because it turned these models into an almost instant hardtop.
 The design mimicked a convertible top, but lacking the bulky folding mechanisms enabled the removable hardtop to have a much lower and more rakish profile.

 Improvements in canvas tops have rendered the detachable hard roof less common in part because the top cannot be stored inside the vehicle when not in use, requiring a garage or other storage facility.
 Some open cars continue to offer it as an option.
-For example, Mazda MX-5s has an accessory hardtop, which is compulsory for some auto racing series.
+For example, the Mazda MX-5 has an accessory hardtop, which is compulsory for some auto racing series.